 3. Download and install the Android SDK.

 The Android Developer Kit contains the tools to make Java code that works on Android devices.
 It has options for making versions of your app for different devices and different versions of Android.
 There is also an emulator: this simulates an Android device on your computer so you can test your apps without having to install it on an actual phone or tablet!
-I used this software for Clash Royale gems hack.
+I used this software for Pokemon Go hack.

 4. Add platforms and packages to the Android SDK.